On the arity gap of polynomial functions: Arity gap of polynomial functions over fields

 In what follows, we will assume that the reader is familiar with the basic notions of algebra, such as rings, unique factorization domains, fields, vector spaces, polynomials and polynomial functions.
 However, we find it useful to recall the following well-known result.

 \begin{fact} Every function $f \colon F^n \to F$ on a finite field $F$ is a polynomial function over $F$. \end{fact}

-Fact~\ref{fact:field} establishes a correspondence between polynomials and functions over finite fields.
-This correspondence can be made bijective by assuming that we only consider polynomials over a given finite field, say $F = \GF(q)$, in which every exponent of every variable in every monomial is at most $q-1$.
-This convention allows us to make no distinction between polynomials and their induced polynomial functions.
-Also, it is easy to verify that a given variable $x_i$ is essential in a function induced by a polynomial $p \in F[x_1, \dots, x_n]$ if and only if $x_i$ occurs in $p$.
-Hence, in light of Remark~\ref{rem:essgap}, we may confine ourselves to considering only those polynomials in $F[x_1, \dots, x_n]$ in which all variables occur.
+Polynomials over infinite fields are in one-to-one correspondence with polynomial functions.
+Fact~\ref{fact:field} establishes a correspondence between polynomials and functions over finite fields, which is not bijective.
+This correspondence can be made bijective by assuming that we only consider polynomials over a given finite field, say $F = \GF(q)$, in which the exponent of every variable in every monomial is at most $q-1$; we shall call such polynomials over finite fields \emph{canonical.} In the case of infinite fields, every polynomial is \emph{canonical.}

-We now recall the notion of partial derivative in the case of polynomial functions.
-The \emph{partial derivative} of $f \in F[x_1, \dots, x_n]$ with respect to its $i$-th variable is denoted by $\partial_i f$.
-The $i$-th partial derivative of a monomial is defined by the rule